jamesericdavidson/jamesdavidson.xyz/content/posts/clio-ii-problems-and-fixes.md

     2. To get clearance for the forward nut: Engage the handbrake
 5. Reverse the process to re-assemble

-# The front seat recline handle does not work
+# The front seat recline handle does not work {#the-front-seat-recline-handle-does-not-work}

 The inner plastic clips have broken.